-Each cabin features a private bathroom with head and shower.
+Each cabin features a private bathroom with a head and shower.
 The sink was in the main room.
-Our cabin also included a his and hers wardrobe, Queen bed (also an option to have 2 twin beds) and a desk with chair.
+Our cabin also included his and hers wardrobe, Queen bed (also an option to have 2 twin beds) and a desk with a chair.

 Staying in a Commander Cabin, we also enjoyed a huge picture window.
 There were afternoons we spent watching the beauty of Central America flow by from the comfort of our room.